gyroflow/gyroflow-docs/docs/cams/red.md

 !!! warning

-	Support for native IMU metadata from RED is still under development and not ready yet
+	While most RED cameras have the required hardware for gyro logging, not all of them have this feature enabled yet.

-Some cameras from RED cinema save motion data, either on a per-frame basis, or asynchronously (faster sample rate in theory).
+Some cameras from RED cinema save motion data, either on a per-frame basis, or asynchronously (faster sample rate).

 The official way of viewing this metadata is using `REDLine`, a command-line utility bundled with REDCINE-X PRO ([Windows](https://www.red.com/download/redcine-x-pro-win), [MacOS](https://www.red.com/download/redcine-x-pro-mac)) or standalone program ([Linux](https://www.red.com/download/redline-linux-beta)).
+Make sure you have the newest version installed.

 Footage from the following cameras are known to contain per-frame motion data:

 * RED RAVEN
 * ???

-Footage from the following cameras might contain asynchronous motion data:
+Footage from the following cameras contain asynchronous motion data:

-* RED V-RAPTOR??
-(Mentioned in REDline release notes, no data found in available sample clips)
+* RED V-RAPTOR
 * ??

+## Use RED gyro metadata for stabilization

+Firstly, make sure the newest firmware is installed, older firmwares may not have the gyro logging enabled.
+And make sure the newest version of REDline/REDCINE-X PRO is installed.
+If gyro data is available (see next section), the [redgyro](https://github.com/gyroflow/redgyro) script can be used to extract and save the gyro data to a [`.gcsv`](/logging/gcsv/) file which can be loaded into Gyroflow.

+Note: The logging rate for cameras using per-frame metadata is the framerate.
+This means 24fps footage has gyro data logged at 24 Hz.
+Such a low logging rate may be insufficient for effective stabilization (depending on type of filming), so make sure to test everything before production.
+See [action cam as logger](/logging/actioncamlogger/) for an alternative logging option.

 ## View RED metadata